 Of course, I indulge occasionally (I’m only human) but I remind myself that being healthy is not about being 100% perfect.
 I don’t try to be perfect!
 If I tried to be perfect, that would be in itself detrimental to my wellness.
 I try to eat as healthy as possible most of time because it makes me feel great and I know that I’m giving my body the nutrients it needs to thrive.

 So next time you’re making your grocery list or eating out, try to be more conscious of what you’re putting in your body and take control of your health one small step at a time.

-Since this list is not all-inclusive, what other unhealthy foods do you limit or avoid to get your body feeling great?
+Since this list is not all-inclusive, what other unhealthy foods do you limit to get your body feeling great?